The paralegal profession is competitive and legal work experience is often required by employers

 It's also possible to complete a level 3 paralegal apprenticeship, where you combine part-time study and paid work.

 You can also to move into paralegal work from other related occupations such as legal secretary.

 - the ability to manage multiple tasks or caseloads

 - good attention to detail to be able to carefully analyse files and data

 - legal research skills and the desire to develop your understanding of the law

-- the ability to work well under pressure and to tight deadlines
+- time management skills and the ability to work well under pressure and to tight deadlines

 - office administrative skills for tasks such as filing, typing and letter writing

 - good teamwork skills particularly when working with other departments to complete your tasks

 - negotiation skills in order to negotiate with clients